CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 A framework does not support any Bridging-Header file; instead there is an umbrella.h file.
 An umbrella file should contain all Objective-C imports as you would normally have in the bridging-Header file.
 The umbrella file is basically one big interface for the framework and it is usually named after the framework name e.g myframework.h.
 If you do not want to manually add all the Objective-C headers, you can just mark .h files as public.
 Xcode generates headers for ObjC for public files when compiling.
 It does the same thing for Swift files as it puts the ClassName-Swift.h into the umbrella file and exposes the Swift publicly available interfaces via swiftmodule definition.
 You can check the final umbrella file and swiftmodule under the derived data folder of the compiled framework.

-A typical extension of a framework is `.framework`, `.dylib` or none and a typical extension of a static library is `.a`.

 No need to say, classes and other structures must be marked as public to be visible outside of a framework.
 Not surprisingly, only files that are called outside of the framework should be exposed.

+The typical extension of a framework is `.framework` or `.dylib` which is some sort of a bundle that contains the executable with no extension so as some resources if they are included.
+A typical extension of a static library is `.a` and unlike a framework it is the plain executable format.
+It contains object files and object files consists of object code which is compiler or assembler produced machine code.

 ## Essentials